urcsc174/2018-fall-csc174/lab01-initial-personal-website/instructions.md

     - Hint: you don't have much content; try using large fonts
   - [ ] All pages must look like they belong together, using common elements that look and work as expected (for example, a common header and common navigation element)

-### PHP Includes and the Website Navigation Element

-- [ ] The website must use **PHP Includes** to factor-out common elements, e.g. the navigation element
-  - Hint: you can start with plain HTML files with duplicate content (headers and footers) and factor out the duplicate content later
 - [ ] The navigation element must **indicate which is the current page**
-  - Don't forget: because the navigation will be in a PHP Include, you need to use a solution to insert the *is-current* class (or whatever you're using) on the appropriate navigation element.
-You can look-up any solution you want, or just you the JavaScript I provided back in CSC 170 [linked in a ZIP file, here](menu-highlighter.js.zip)
 - [ ] The files and file system must be clean and follow industry best practices
   - [ ] No unused files
   - [ ] Files of certain types (e.g. images, CSS, includes) must be properly sorted into sub-directories